bkaas/rosecity-pools/README.md

 ## Front End Description

 [rosecitypools.info](https://rosecitypools.info) is a [Gatsby](https://www.gatsbyjs.com/) site developed using [React](https://reactjs.org/).
 The goal was to learn React (and Javascript in general) so the development framework had to be Javascript based.
 My original plan was to start with a blog-type website, so I focused on Gatsby due to its popularity as a static site generator.
 Once I switched my project to the fantasy sports website, I just stuck with Gatsby since I already had gone through some of its tutorials.
-Ultimately I just wanted to start something.
-The intent wass a learning experience and I learn best by doing!
+That may sound lazy, but the goal of the project was to learn, which is best done by _doing_, with the idea of iterating the design and continuous improvement.

 ### Stack